nasa/cumulus/docs/data-cookbooks/setup.md

 ### Rules

 Rules are used by operators to start processing workflows and the transformation process.
 Rules can be invoked manually or based on a schedule.
-The current best way to understand rules is to take a look at the [schema](https://github.com/nasa/cumulus/blob/713ae01458ef278fa75d1cc0c6d68e00ffd4ce33/packages/api/models/schemas.js#L231).
+The current best way to understand rules is to take a look at the [schema](https://github.com/nasa/cumulus/tree/master/packages/api/models/schemas.js) (specifically the object assigned to `module.exports.rule`).
 Rules can be viewed, edited, added, and removed from the Cumulus dashboard under the "Rules" navigation tab.
 Additionally, they can be managed via the [rules api](https://nasa.github.io/cumulus-api/?language=Python#list-rules).

 We don't currently have examples of rules in the Cumulus repo, but we can see how to create a rule from the Cumulus dashboard.
 1. In the Cumulus dashboard, click `Rules` on the navigation bar.